Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Introduction

 \section{Introduction}

 Robotic manipulation has wide applications in manufacturing, logistics, and domestic domains.
-Unstructured scenes, such as logistics and home environments, require perception, mostly vision, for scene understanding \cite{bohg2017interactive}.
-Nevertheless, uncertainty in perception, such as occlusion, complicates the manipulation process.
-This work aims to address this issue, specifically, to safely reconstruct unknown objects online in a confined space and fully reveal the scene through in-hand sensing and in-place relocation, given a static RGB-D camera.
+Unstructured scenes, such as logistics and home environments, require perception (mostly vision) for scene understanding \cite{bohg2017interactive}.
+Thus, uncertainty in perception, such as occlusion, complicates the manipulation process.
+This work aims to address this issue; specifically, to safely reconstruct unknown objects online in a confined space and fully reveal the scene through in-hand sensing and in-place relocation, given a static RGB-D camera.

 Such online object reconstruction is valuable functionality for manipulation in realistic scenarios where novel and unknown objects can appear frequently and challenge model-based methods \cite{lu2021online}.
-Most applications, such as object retrieval in clutter and object rearrangement (e.g., setting up a dinner table), may require reconstructing only a subset of the objects in the scene.
-However, it is essential to understand how to reconstruct objects in these unstructured scenes with occlusion safely.
+Most applications, such as object retrieval in clutter and object rearrangement (e.g., setting up a dinner table), may require reconstructing only a subset of the objects in the scene, however, it is essential to understand how to reconstruct objects in these unstructured scenes with occlusion safely.
 Hence this work focuses on the case where all objects need to be reconstructed safely to completely reveal the scene while avoiding potential collisions.
-This helps achieve a foundational understanding of the object reconstruction domain and the conditions under which safety and some form of completeness can be achieved.
+This approach contributes a foundational understanding of the object reconstruction domain and the conditions under which safety and probabilistic completeness can be achieved.

 Addressing this task, however, can be challenging for a variety of reasons.
-For instance, robot reachability is quite limited in confined spaces, such as shelves, which complicates viable object placements and robot movements.
+For instance, robot reachability is restricted in confined spaces, such as shelves; this complicates viable object placements and planning safe robot movements.
 Reachability constraints introduce dependencies between objects, which restrict the order with which objects can be manipulated safely \cite{wang2022lazy}.
-On the other hand, with a single-camera view of the confined space, objects can often occlude each other, posing another constraint on the order of object movements, as occluded objects cannot be safely extracted without a known object model.
+On the other hand, occlusion among objects occurs given a single-camera view of the confined space.
+In such cases, it is hard to extract occluded objects safely, and thus poses another constraint on the order of object movements.
 These two challenges are interleaved and need to be solved simultaneously.